supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 There's a reason why clozes don't work for some people and why Q&A's work better.
 There's  a reason why I feel like half of my collection is not applicable and is just vanished and it all boils down to connections/categories and the brain being a concept network.
 Short idea would be that, you might have the instances but you haven't categorized them together, they're not part of the same "spider web".
 There's a whole world to this but we need to experiment and observe more.

-> Repeated analogies expand concepts
+> Repeated analogies expand concepts - Douglas Hofstadter

 This has absolutely crucial implications, it is a sentence from a great video [Analogy as the core of cognition](https://youtu.be/n8m7lFQ3njk?t=1955) you should all watch.